 In January 2012, the Mission Team at Linworth decided to adopt a new mission philosophy in order to make a deep difference in the lives of persons we serve.
-As a result, a five-fold mission emphasis was developed that will become the focus of the Mission Ministry at Linworth UMC.
+As a result, a five-fold mission emphasis was developed that has become the focus of the Mission Ministry at Linworth UMC.
 The Mission team recognizes and encourages individuals and small groups within the church to be in mission and honors the efforts and activities that these individuals and groups support in addition to these five:

-The House on the Hilltop
+The Hilltop House

-The Hilltop House is an extraordinary mission that has had as big of an impact on Linworth as we hope to have on our community and the city of Columbus.
+The Hilltop House is an extraordinary mission that has had as big of an impact on Linworth as we hope to have on our community and the city of Columbus